sizhongbin/sizhongbin.github.io/OrnaNote/event/phoenix.md

 ## What's new in 2024

 1. New Mobs and Bosses.
-2. New currency for Monument Guild.
+2. New event currency for Monument Guild dropped by event mobs and bossed.

 ## SzHb's Notes